folio-org/deprecated-mod-acquisitions-postgres/README.md

  - Purchase Order Lines
  - Vendor

-**Important Note** that the raml-module-builder currently assumes JSONB tables in PostgreSQL
+**Important Note** that the raml-module-builder postgres client currently assumes JSONB tables in PostgreSQL.
+This is not mandatory and developers can work with regular postgreSQL tables but will need to implement their own data access layer.

 Can be run in both embedded postgres mode or with a regular postgres DB server